-Our story started when Daniel and his brother Alexander were diagnosed with a rare fatal disease in 2012 and given 10-15 years to live.
-We started to investigate what could be done to save the boys.
+In 2012, brothers Daniel and Alexander were diagnosed with a rare fatal disease called Aspartylglucosaminuria (AGU) and given 10-15 years to live.
+We began to investigate what could be done to save the boys.

 Since then, we've met parents from around the world who are fighting to save the lives of their children.
-Below are the stories of some of the kids with this rare disease who are desperately waiting for treatment.
-Their time will be cut short if we can't find enough money to deliver their cure.
+Below are the stories of some of the kids who are desperately waiting for a treatment.
+Their time will be cut short if we can't raise enough money to deliver their cure.

 Patients?
 No, just kids